konstantin-artsiomenka/MemomyModel/README.md

-# MemomyModel
+# MemoryModel
 Necessary software for launching demo:
 * Java 17
 * Intellij Idea
-* jvisualvm application (either can be downloaded here: https://visualvm.github.io or comes out of the box with java8 jdk in jdk/bin folder) with installed Visual GC plugin
+* JVisualVM application (either can be downloaded here: https://visualvm.github.io or comes out of the box with java8 jdk in jdk/bin folder) with installed Visual GC plugin